 The All-industry Drum Circle at The NAMM Show is the quintessential tradition that brings together a strong community of music makers.
 In collaboration with Remo, Inc., and led by facilitator Arthur Hull, the experience brought 500+ participants to the circle.

-On Sunday, January 28, NAMM members and show attendees gathered in the Member Center of the Anaheim Convention Center to participate in the annual Ukulele Circle.
-Attendees were given the opportunity to play Kala brand ukes, learning the basics from facilitator Ukulenny.
+On Sunday, January 27, NAMM members and show attendees gathered in the Member Center of the Anaheim Convention Center to participate in the Ukulele and Guitar Circles.
+Attendees were given the opportunity to play Kala brand ukes and Fender guitars, learning the basics from expert facilitators Ukulenny and Glen McCarthy.